Zeugwerk/zkbuild-action/README.md

 ## Inputs

-* `username`: Username of a Zeugwerk Useraccount (Required)
+* `username`: Username of a Zeugwerk Useraccount obtained by [registering](https://zeugwerk.dev/wp-login.php?action=register)(Required)

-* `password`: Password of a Zeugwerk Useraccount (Required)
+* `password`: After registering, you'll receive an e-mail to set a password for your account, please check your Spam folder if no e-mail appears in your inbox (Required)

 * `tcversion`: (Optional) This defaults to TC3.1 and should usually not be changed without contacting us.
-The setting can be used to overwrite the TwinCAT target that the PLC is compiled for
+The setting can be used to overwrite the TwinCAT target that the PLC is compiled for.

-### Creating secrets
+### Creating secrets to store account information

 We highly recommend to store the value for `username` and `password` in GitHub as secrets.
 GitHub Secrets are encrypted and allow you to store sensitive information, such as access tokens, in your repository.
 Do these steps for `username` and `password`